 Clean up any dust creating by your sanding.
 Make sure that you haven’t left a mess!

 If your sub-floor is made of concrete instead of wood, you’ll need to be sure that it’s prepared for your bamboo flooring.
 First, make sure that it has cured for at least 60 days before beginning your installation.
 This will ensure that the concrete is completely dry and settled before you install the flooring.

 Use a sander to ensure that the concrete floor is flat and level.
 A contractor’s level will allow you to easily determine whether or not the flooring is level across the room.

 There are several methods for checking the moisture contained within concrete sub-floor.
 The easiest way, however, is a calcium chloride test.
 You can also tape down a two-foot by two-foot square of plastic over your concrete floor.
 Leave it for 48 hours.
 If there’s moisture beaded on the inside of the plastic, continue to Step Three below.

 Step Three: Install a Moisture Barrier If Needed

-If you’re struggling with the moisture levels in your concrete, you’ll need to use a floating floor over a 3 in 1 underlayment, or glue the floor down using an adhesive with a moisture barrier.
+If you’re struggling with the moisture levels in your concrete, you’ll need to use a floating floor over a 3 in 1 underlayment, or glue the floor down using an .
 This will ensure that you don’t end up with mold and mildew as well as preventing the bamboo plans from being ruined by the sub-floor moisture.